BharathSP0001/Face-Detection/README.md

 # FaceDetection

-It detects the faces from which photo you uplpad.
+It detects the faces from which photo you will upload.